Inspecting an as-built bridge abutment with PIX4Dcatch

 Number of images | Area 1: 2,427 Area 2: 2,699 Area 3: 1,842 |

+By using PIX4Dcatch we were able to overcome the unfavorable, restrictive conditions of the site.
 The results from PIX4Dcatch showed that the measurements of the base height, eccentricity, and pile diameter met the prescribed standard values specified in as-built management guidelines.

 Standard height: within ±50mm of the design value Eccentricity: within 100mm Pile diameter: Design value -30mm or more